jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - **Note: Dynamic scope:** The shell uses dynamic scoping to control a variable’s visibility within functions.
-The shell uses dynamic scoping (see [functions] in Bash manual) to control a variable's visibility within functions.
+See
+  [functions] in Bash manual.
 This means that a function can see variables defined not just inside itself, but also variables defined by any other function that called it.

 ``` shell
     Two ()